BlockchainCommons/zcash-frost-tools/TAPROOT_INTEGRATION_TESTS.md

 ## Test Validation

-All tests perform full validation:
+The tests perform validation including:

-- **Cryptographic verification**: All signatures are verified using `verifying_key.verify()`
+- **Cryptographic verification**: Signatures are verified using `verifying_key.verify()`
 - **Format validation**: 66-character hex keys starting with `02`/`03`
-- **Ciphersuite validation**: All components use `secp256k1-tr`
+- **Ciphersuite validation**: Components use `secp256k1-tr`
 - **Taproot validation**: Different runs produce different keys
-- **End-to-end validation**: Complete signing ceremonies from key generation to verification
+- **End-to-end validation**: Signing ceremonies from key generation to verification

 ## Usage in Bitcoin Applications

-The Taproot-tweaked public key can be used directly in Bitcoin:
+The Taproot-tweaked public key can be used in Bitcoin applications:

 1. Extract the public key from `public-key-package.json`
 2. Convert to x-only format (remove first byte): `9e696377...fb69fc`
 3. Use in Taproot outputs: `OP_1 <32-byte-x-only-key>`

-FROST signatures generated with these keys are valid for Taproot key-path spending.
+FROST signatures generated with these keys should be compatible with Taproot key-path spending (subject to proper testing in a Bitcoin context).